Skip to main content

 Why are aerobic systems so common in Wylie?

 Wylie sits on Blackland Prairie clay, which drains too slowly for conventional septic drain fields.
 The clay has percolation rates of less than one inch per hour, far below what conventional systems need.
-When soil can't absorb and filter wastewater properly, alternative treatment systems like aerobic units become necessary.
+When soil can't absorb and filter effluent properly, alternative treatment systems like aerobic units become necessary.
 Aerobic systems treat wastewater more thoroughly before dispersal, allowing them to work in challenging soil conditions where conventional systems would fail.

 Who handles septic permits in Collin County?